 The book of Deuteronomy is a good example of all this.
 A close examination of the texts shows that the book is actually a compilation of written speeches which were delivered on the day that the IsraElites were to enter the Promised Land (see Deuteronomy 1:1).

-So, Moses likely wrote his speeches (which clarified how the Law would apply once they were in the Promised Land), but these speeches were later collected and compiled into the book of Deuteronomy by someone else after his death.
-This must be true, because it describes Moses’ own death at the end!
+So, Moses likely wrote his speeches (which clarified how the Law would apply once they were in the Promised Land), but these speeches were later collected and compiled into the book of Deuteronomy, probably by someone else.
+After all, it describes Moses’ own death at the end!

 Therefore, though Moses wrote the Laws and the speeches, and oversaw their compilation, he likely wasn’t the one that recorded the details.
 This national leader likely had a staff of secretaries and scribes.